w3c/wot-usecases/USE-CASES/example-template.md

     * Accessibility Considerations
         * User interface provided by a smartphone had better consider accessibility.
     * Internationalisation (i18n) Considerations
+* [ ] Gaps between ***the user's need*** and ***what's possible today*** ***[UPDATED]***
+    * The method for controlling multiple devices in an orchestrated manner is dependent on the implementation of a client application in the current WoT specification.
+That is a reasonable design choice.
+    * However, the orchestrated control of multiple devices needs to be implemented by each client application even if the same control is done by multiple client applications.

         * User interface provided by a smartphone had better support internationalization.